 Only Apply Early Decision If…

 It’s always best to only apply to a college through the early decision window if you are 110% certain you want to attend a specific school.
-You should only make this decision after you’ve done extensive research into the college, the town, and curriculum.
+You should only make this decision after you’ve done extensive research into the college, the town, and the curriculum.
 You will also have wanted to visit the campus a few times to ensure it is the right fit.
 Knowing ahead of time can save you (and potentially your high school counselor) a lot of headaches and worry.
 While you absolutely do have the option to back out of this binding agreement, it does put you in a bad light.
 If you’re not sure the college is for you, apply during the regular application process instead.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!